-The Chief Academic Officers of AAU universities (CAO) meet annually to discuss a variety of national and institutional issues.
-Their discussions help shape the association's agenda and policy positions.
+Chief Academic Officers of AAU universities meet annually.
+Their discussions on a variety of educational issues help shape the association's agenda and policy positions.

 AAU Partners is the organization of partners (spouses) of AAU presidents and chancellors, which meets twice a year at the regular membership meetings to share information and address issues related to the myriad roles of the Partner on campus.

 Institutional Research Officers at AAU universities are organized through the AAU Data Exchange (AAUDE) to collect and share data on a wide range of university activities.
 AAU and AAUDE collaborate on a number of issues to inform AAU policy positions and reports.